Personal injury laws cover a wide variety of accidents and the injuries caused by them.

 Two of the most frequently asked questions are: 1) how long will it take to settle my accident or injury claim?; and 2) how much is my personal injury claim worth?
-Our Missouri personal injury lawyers work diligently to settle your case as quickly as possible for the maximum compensation available for your claim.
+Our St. Louis injury attorney will work diligently to settle your case as quickly as possible for the maximum compensation available for your claim.

 The length of time it takes to settle a claim and your case’s worth depends on the case’s facts.
 Let’s discuss some of the factors that impact a case’s worth.

 Table of Contents